Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 44-point total in 10 of 14 games (71.4%) this season.
+- Tampa Bay and its opponents have combined to put up more than 42.5 points in 10 of 14 games this season.

-- Carolina's games have gone over 44 points in six of 14 chances this season.
+- Carolina and its opponents have combined to score more than 42.5 points in seven of 14 games this season.

-- The two teams combine to score 48.7 points per game, 4.7 more than the total in this contest.
+- The two teams combine to score 48.7 points per game, 6.2 more than the over/under in this contest.

-- These two squads surrender a combined 44.3 points per game, 0.3 more than this contest's over/under.
+- The 44.3 points per game these two squads have allowed to opponents this season are 1.8 more than the 42.5 total in this contest.

-- The 44-point total for this game is 0.1 points below the 44.1 points per game average total in Panthers games this season.
+- The 44.1 PPG average total in Panthers games this season is 1.6 points more than this game's over/under.

 Buccaneers stats and trends